Commarian/name-game/README.md

 # The Code
 The code was entirely written by me, Christo.
 It is my first large scale project that I started.
 The code is written in Java and follows no concise methodology or any good coding practices as it was more of a learning experience for me than anything else.

+# Building The Repo
+I keep the Google Playstore project as updated as possible with stable releases.
+Anybody can download the compiled version of the Application for free.
+If you insist on building it yourself, I used Android Studio to compile and deploy the app.